-FAQs: Superpower Electric’s Frequently Asked Questions
+FAQs: Superpower Services’s Frequently Asked Questions

 If you’re looking for a practical and professional answer to your current electrical query, you’ve come to the right page.
 We’ve compiled a list of the most common electrical questions asked by our customers.
-Superpower Electric answers your most Frequently Asked Questions online or by phone.
+Superpower Services answers your most Frequently Asked Questions online or by phone.

 Warning: Consumers who are not qualified electricians should never attempt to address any electrical or wiring situations on their own.
 There is a very real possibility of serious or fatal electrical shock.
 Always consult an expert electrician for advice.